 It is one of the best and most popular Tokyo confections loved by people of all ages.
 In JR Tokyo Station, you will find the sponge cake sold at most souvenir shops.

 Hiyoko Manju (ひよ子饅頭)

-In 1964, or in the year of the Tokyo Olympics, the maker opened its first shop in Tokyo, and today Hiyoko Manju has become a standard Tokyo souvenir widely loved by many Japanese.
+In 1964, the year of the Tokyo Olympics, the maker opened its first shop in Tokyo, and today Hiyoko Manju has become one of the most beloved Tokyo sweets.

 Ningyo Yaki (人形焼)

 This classic Tokyo sweet got its name from where created, the town Ningyo-Cho in Nihonbashi.